Julia-PBN/Serial-Steno/readme.md

 Text-expander:
 - AutoHotKey (programming language, works only on Windows, due to its programming language nature, it offer great flexibility)
-- Espanso (works on every major os, can't say much more as I haven't used it myself)
+- Espanso (works on every major os, can't say much more as I haven't used it myself.
+It have some bugs)
 - FastFox (don't particularly recommand it because of the ending character deletion)
+- texpander

 This is a small list, and you con find more if you search for text-editor/text-expander.

 # How does it works?

 You'll build (or use a pre-existing) a dictionary.
 Which is a translation between briefs and their meaning.
 It may be full word, or just suffixs, or prefixs.
-As long as it serve to write faster (by reducing keypresses) and you can express the behavior to the text-expander/text-editor, it can be used.
+As long as it serves to write faster (by reducing keypresses) and you can express the behavior to the text-expander/text-editor, it can be used.

 some examples using AutoHotKey syntax: